The Bank of Cyprus Oncology Centre: Supporting Life

 By November 2018, the tender was completed.
 Attikouris Medical, a medical technology company based in Limassol, had won the tender.
 Although the company was well-known for representing and supporting leading medical technology companies, this was the first time it would be responsible for a project this big.

 Another challenge was the cost.
-The overall budget for the three new linear accelerators is valued at nearly € 10 million.
+The overall budget for the three new linear accelerators was valued at nearly € 10 million.
 This cost includes the highly complex process of installation, commissioning, training, calibration and launch.
-It is a major investment.
+It was a major investment.

 As Georgia Attikouri, Chief Financial Officer of Attikouris Medical stated:

 It’s definitely a major investment.
 The investment is not only in capital equipment and works, but in learning a new operating and diagnostic system.
 But the productivity and uptime of the equipment is significant.
-At the Bank of Cyprus Oncology Centre, we plan on a standard schedule of 45 patients per day per accelerator.
-Assuming a 6-day week, that’s 14,040 patients per year per accelerator.
+At the Bank of Cyprus Oncology Centre, we plan on a standard schedule of 45 treatments per day per accelerator.
+Assuming a 5-day week, that’s 11,700 treatments per year per accelerator.
 And we expect the accelerators to last well beyond 10 years each.
 When we consider that cost, plus the fact that patients can be treated in Cyprus in a word-class facility, and not have to travel abroad, then it is an excellent investment.
 Above all, it’s an investment in health, and in the future.

 Part 3: Installation